Evhyn/Arduino-Monitoring/README.md

 Temperature and Humidity monitoring system.
 This system is build to monitor temperature and humidity remotely.

-Php, C programming (arduino), html, and some basic of mySQL database knowledge are required to understand and build the whole system.
+Php, C programming (arduino), html, and some basic of mySQL database knowledge are required to understand and to build the whole system.

 The hardware setup for this system are as follows:
  <li> Esp8266 / Nodemcu.</li>